SmartThingsOverprivilege/smartthings_overprivilege_dataset/README.md

 1- A benchmark we created by injecting over-privilege vulnerabilities in SmartThings apps.

-2- Executable programs for Static analysis ChYP and MDE ChYP.
+2- Executable programs for Static analysis-ChYP and MDE-ChYP.

 3- Publicly available datasets from SmartThings community, forums, marketplace and a dataset from researchers that developed HoMonit (system for monitoring smart home apps).